Mugwumps

 The Mugwumps were Republican political activists in the United States who were intensely opposed to political corruption.
-They were never formally organized.
-Typically they switched parties from the Republican Party by supporting Democratic candidate Grover Cleveland in the presidential election of 1884.
-They switched because they rejected the long history of corruption associated with Republican candidate James G. Blaine.
-In a close election, the Mugwumps claimed they made the difference in New York State and swung the election to Cleveland.
-The jocular word "mugwump", noted as early as 1832, is from Algonquian mugquomp, "important person, kingpin" (from mugumquomp, "war leader"), implying that Mugwumps were "sanctimonious" or "holier-than-thou" in holding themselves aloof from party politics.
+They famously switched parties from the Republican Party by supporting the Democratic candidate Grover Cleveland in the 1884 United States presidential election.
+They switched because they rejected the long history of corruption associated with the Republican candidate James G. Blaine.
+Despite never formally organizing, the Mugwumps claimed that their influence was the reason that Grover Cleveland won a close election in New York, which in turn gave him enough electoral college votes to win the presidency.
+The jocular word "mugwump," noted as early as 1832 and applied to these activists derisively, is from Algonquian mugquomp, "important person, kingpin" (from mugumquomp, "war leader"), implying that Mugwumps were sanctimonious or "holier-than-thou" in refusing to be beholden to partisanship.

 After the election, "mugwump" survived for more than a decade as an epithet for a party bolter in American politics.
 Many Mugwumps became Democrats or remained independents, and most continued to support reform well into the 20th century.
 During the Third Party System, party loyalty was in high regard, and independents were rare.
 Theodore Roosevelt stunned his upper-class New York City friends by supporting Blaine in 1884; by rejecting the Mugwumps, he kept alive his Republican Party leadership, clearing the way for his own political aspirations.

 New England and the Northeast had been a stronghold of the Republican Party since the Civil War era, but the Mugwumps considered Blaine to be an untrustworthy and fraudulent candidate.
-Their idealism and reform sensibilities led them to oppose the corruption in the politics of the Gilded Age.
+Their idealism and reform sensibilities led them to oppose the rampant political corruption of the Gilded Age.

+Mugwumps tended to be Anglo-Saxon Protestants who had been educated at prestigious universities.
+They felt that the government should be an aristocracy, led by elites who resist influence outside of the public good, as well as the influence of populism.